swkeever/skies.dev/content/clean-code/index.md

 However, it is important to recognize what _you think is clean code may not be what someone else thinks is clean code_.
-For example, after reading Clean Code, I was excited to start applying the code style Martin taught.
+For example, after reading Clean Code, I was excited to start applying the code style Martin taught in my projects.
 The style is extremely modular, with very few lines of code per method.
 Small classes, small everything.

 I was hooked.
 The thought of getting potential code reuse down the line excited me.
 I thought the abstractions and names I gave made the code clearer to read and easier to understand.

 The developer I was working with didn’t agree.
 There were methods and abstractions everywhere for everything.
-You had to bounce around the text file to understand what was going on in the code. _There was more complexity in how everything interacted._
+You had to bounce around the file to understand what was going on in the code. _There was more complexity in how everything interacted._

+Reading Clean Code made me aware of common patterns and code smells that come up when writing software.
+The book does a great job at taking to the extreme what constitutes as clean code and is a great starting point for someone interested in improving their code quality.

-From this experience, I learned what I believe is clean code may not be what other developers believe is clean code.
-In retrospect, an agreed upon style guide could have probably prevented this issue and enabled a coding environment that made us both more productive.
+However, from that project experience, I learned what I believe is clean code may not be what other developers believe is clean code.
+In retrospect, an agreed upon style guide could have prevented the issue and enabled a coding environment that made us both more productive.

-## Write Clean Code
+## How to Write Clean Code

 ![a white and blue wall](wall.jpg)

-In summary,

-- Talk with your team about your project’s style guide.
-- Use lint tools to conform to your project’s style guide.
+To write clean code, your safest bet is to conform to the style guide of the project.

+- If the project uses descriptive variable names, then the code you add should have descriptive variable names.
+- If the project uses short functions, then the functions you write should be short as well.
+- If the project indents with 4 spaces, then you should also ident with 4 spaces in the scope of the project.

+Don't get hung up trying to indoctrinate your style preferences on other developers.
+We all have our different beliefs about what we consider clean code.
+Use lint tooling to automate conforming to the project's style guide.
+If there is no style guide defined, [adopt one](#tools-i-like).
+Keep the reader in mind when writing code.
+Ask yourself, "If I were to look at this code one year from now, would I understand what is going on?"

+<aside><p>Try looking at code from one of your old projects.
+Do you remember how the code works?
+Is the code easy to understand?
+If so, great!
+Perhaps you have written <em>clean code</em>.&nbsp;
+<span role="img" aria-label="slightly smiling face">🙂</span></p></aside>

+### Summary

 - Read
   [Martin’s book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
-  to learn the principles of writing clean code.
+  to learn principles of writing clean code.

-To write clean code, your safest bet is to conform to the style guide of the project.
-If there is no style guide defined, adopt one.
-Use lint tooling to automate enforcing it.
-At the end of the day, our goal is shipping software for our users, not styling text files.
+- Code according to the project’s style guide.
+- Use lint tools to help conform to the style guide.